spm/spm-docs/docs/development/ssh_authentication.md

 # Key generation for Linux users

-_In case someone needs help with this, here we describe how to do it!_

 You must generate a key to be able to clone and work with the SPM repository.
 To do this, in your GitHub account go to “**Organizations**” and then in the left panel press “**SSH and GPG keys**”.
 In “**SSH keys**”, press the green button “**New SSH key**”

 Add a title to your key in the field “**Title**”.
 Then, in the field “**Key**”, copy-paste the key you will generate with the following steps: